Vampires, Time-Travel, and Dystopian Societies…Oh My!

 Death dealer Selene (Kate Beckinsale) must fend off brutal attacks from both the Lycan clan and the vampire faction that betrayed her.
 This is the 5th instalment in the Underworld franchise and the only one directed by a woman.
 Unfortunately it was not received very well by critics but it did gross over $80 million at the box office with only a $35 million budget.

 We recently featured the work of director Kate Rees Davies here on the blog.
 Her film Altered Perception tells the story of four couples who agree to participate in an experiment designed to treat psychological problems.
 At first, the treatment results are promising as their perception becomes clearer, but when couples start to perceive too much, things begin to turn deadly.

 Liked what you read?
-Consider supporting us on Patreon.
+Consider supporting us with a donation.